Signs Your Disability Claim Will Be Denied (And What to Do)

 1. Your Medical Records Are Incomplete or Out of Date

-The SSA wants to see consistent treatment.
-If you haven't been seeing a doctor regularly, they may assume your condition isn't as serious as you say.
+The SSA wants to see consistent treatment over time.
+If you haven't been seeing a doctor regularly, the SSA may conclude your condition isn't as serious as you claim.
+Even if you couldn't afford treatment, that gap in your records hurts you.

-2. Your Doctor Hasn't Documented How Your Condition Affects Your Work
+2. Your Doctor Hasn't Documented How Your Condition Affects Work

 3. You're Under Age 50